 If you are a RETURNING employer who has previously registered with Handshake, simply log into to your profile.

-If you would like more information about our program or are having trouble with our web forms, please contact Matthew Mills, our Assistant Director, Career and Alumni Engagement at 310.338.6048 or firstname.lastname@example.org.
+If you would like more information about our program or are having trouble with our web forms, please email us at email@example.com and we'll be in touch.

-When making the determination of whether or not your interns should be compensated for their internship, please keep in mind that acccording to the Department of Labor, the following six legal criteria must be met when an internship is unpaid.
+When making the determination of whether or not your interns should be compensated for their internship, please keep in mind the Department of Labor's following six legal criteria that must be met when an internship is unpaid.

 - The internship experience is for the benefit of the intern.

 - The intern does not displace regular employees, but works under close supervision of existing staff with expertise.